Best Running Pants

 Legs run long

-The 2XU Elite MCS Compression Tights are a slim fitting to give you a great compressive feel that will work well for fall and spring runs.
+The 2XU Elite MCS Compression Tights are slim fitting to give you a great compressive feel that will work well for fall and spring runs.
 However, these pants are lightweight meaning they are a bit too cold for winter.Read more

+These compression tights apply compression to your calves and quads, decreasing fatigue and increasing stability.
+As a base color, they are only available in black.
+However, depending on where you shop, you will find the accent markings in silver or gold.
 Mostly straight-legged, these pants are cut with a very flattering look.
 They do run long though, so a size small is recommended for most customers under 6’.

 Made from PWX Weight (105) fabric panels for excellent compression to protect your glutes and hamstrings.
 They're also made from Invista LYCRA for a great fit, support, and recovery.